 Visualize.me is a great choice if you’re interested in creating infographics for additional purposes beyond marketing or sales for your business.
 If you want to visualize your professional résumé, for example, this website can help you do so for free.

 With time, skill, and creativity, you can create a visually compelling infographic that quickly conveys the story and makes the information easy to understand.
 Now if you’re like most people, you’re a visual learner.
 We know it’s helpful to see examples of infographics that shine.
-We’ve compiled a list of our top three favorite infographic examples to show you what your customers are expecting.
+We’ve compiled a list of our top five favorite infographic examples to show you what your customers are expecting.
 We are sure that these will help you learn the nuances of what goes into creating an infographic that knocks the socks off your audience.

 Infographic Example 6

-Here are our top three choices for infographic examples:
+Here are our top five choices for infographic examples:

 A Well-Balanced Blog.
 We chose this infographic mainly for its creativity and attractive visuals.
 LinkedIn combined blogs with food groups to create a fun and engaging infographic on what ingredients a good blog should contain.
 The infographic has a ton of valuable information for business owners and marketers that want to succeed at blogging, but it breaks it down into more easily digestible chunks.

 This Cow Illustrates 8 Business Models.
 This infographic breaks down a complicated topic using a simple (and amusing) cow analogy.
 It uses simple visuals of cows and dairy products to grab attention, along with tidbits of information to drive the point home.
 This is a great example of how an infographic can explain a complicated subject using simple and intriguing visuals.